noir-lang/awesome-noir/README.md

 #### Mobile development

-- [MoPro](https://github.com/zkmopro) - prove and verify Noir programs on mobile (Android and iOS)
+- [MoPro](https://github.com/zkmopro) by PSE - prove and verify Noir programs on mobile (Android and iOS)
-- [Noir.rs](https://github.com/zkpassport/noir_rs) - prove and verify Noir programs with Rust
+- [Noir.rs](https://github.com/zkpassport/noir_rs) by ZKPassport - prove and verify Noir programs with Rust
-- [Swoir](https://github.com/Swoir/swoir) - prove and verify Noir programs with Swift on iOS and MacOS
+- [Swoir](https://github.com/Swoir/swoir) by ZKPassport - prove and verify Noir programs with Swift on iOS and MacOS
-- [Noir Android](https://github.com/madztheo/noir_android) - prove and verify Noir programs with Kotlin on Android
+- [Noir Android](https://github.com/madztheo/noir_android) by ZKPassport - prove and verify Noir programs with Kotlin on Android

 ### EVM